WispY/best-practice-cluster-test/README.md

 </beans>
 ```

 > Note that running multiple big clusters for tests is time and memory consuming process.
-You would have to tweak your environment configuration so that JVM does not run out of memory during the cluster initialization
+You would have to tweak your environment configuration so that JVM does not run out of memory during the cluster initialization.